Editor choice

 • A pop-up dialog box will appear, go to the worksheet and select the range you desire.
 Click OK.

-• Finally, the execution brings the result.
+• The execution brings the result.

 Delete Multiple Columns in Excel